Information for clinicians and other health care providers regarding preventive care and clinical practices, including oral health and HIPAA.

 A joint EPA-CDC-ATSDR initiative for community initiatives to improve environmental health at a local level.
 This resource contains mapping tools, data, and many other resources related to environmental health.

-Access information to understand the impact of the disease, influence health outcomes, and improve access to quality health care
+The Centers for Disease Control and Prevention (CDC) provides information to understand the impact of the disease, influence health outcomes, and improve access to quality health care.

-This page provides many resources related infectious disease transmitted in health care settings.
+The Centers for Disease Control and Prevention (CDC) provides many resources related to infectious disease transmitted in health care settings.

-This page provides many resources related Chronic Fatigue Syndrome, including tools to help providers to better diagnose and treat the disease
+The Centers for Disease Control and Prevention (CDC) provides many resources related to CFS, including tools to help providers better diagnose and treat the disease.

-This resource guide addresses the quality improvement, clinical research, patient and provider education, and resource development needs of Community Health Center (CHC) clinicians.
+The Community Health Association of the Mountain/Plains States (CHAMPS) developed this Web page to address the quality improvement, clinical research, patient and provider education, and resource development needs of health center clinicians.

-PCDC transforms healthcare in underserved communities through high-impact financing, innovative services, and policy leadership that help providers expand access to high-quality, patient-centered primary care.
+PCDC transforms primary care in underserved communities through high-impact financing, innovative services, and policy leadership that help providers improve health outcomes, lower health costs, and reduce disparities.

 go to top